-Since 1904 Hawaii Gas has been the only franchised gas utility in the State of Hawai'i.
-Since this time, we have installed gas pipeline infrastructure, built bulk storage facilities with access to the harbor and developed a highly skilled workforce on every major island to serve the people of Hawai'i.
-Gas is now a critical part of our fuel mix in Hawai'i providing a cleaner and lower cost alternative for residential, commercial and industrial customers.
+Since 1904, Hawaiʻi Gas has been the only franchised gas utility in the State of Hawai'i.
+Over the years, we have installed gas pipeline infrastructure, built bulk storage facilities with access to the harbor and developed a highly skilled workforce on every major island.
+Gas energy is a critical part of our fuel mix in Hawai'i, providing a cleaner and lower cost alternative for residential, commercial and industrial customers.

 Gas is the most efficient source of heat energy making it the perfect bridge toHawaii’s clean energy future.

 It's appropriate that Hawai'i is part of our name.
 After all, we were founded in Hawai'i and have been serving the Islands for more than 100 years.

 You can count on knowledgeable and helpful service from our friendly call center representatives to our service techs and deliver drivers.

 We strengthening the communities we serve by fostering partnerships with impactful local non-profit organizations.
 Hawaiʻi Gas supports a diverse set of local non-profits and sponsors events that enhance the vitality of our neighborhoods.
 Our partnerships are more than just a charitable donations program—they are a force for good that deliver a brighter future for Hawaiʻi.